Updated September 2019 with info from my new book.

 Make sure you cut all ties to your current jurisdiction as swiftly as possible.

 There are countries that don’t have any form of taxes for (offshore) corporations (Dubai, Seychelles, BVI, Cayman Islands, and much more).
 But governments look at facts.
 So setting up a company in a low tax jurisdiction alone is not enough to stop paying taxes.

-The most important factor is where the company has its permanent establishment.
+One important factor can be where the company has its permanent establishment.
 This is the fixed place of business which generally gives rise to income or value added tax liability.

 That is why you can NOT just set up a company in the Cayman Islands while living in Europe and not pay taxes.

-The good thing is that when you are travelling around, or living in a no-tax or territorial income tax country, you are unlikely to run into these permanent establishment issues.
+The good thing is that when you are traveling around, or living in a no-tax or territorial income tax country, you are unlikely to run into these permanent establishment issues.